What Does Martin Lewis REALLY Think About Equity Release?

 Equity release impacts inheritance planning by reducing the value of your estate, directly affecting the amount you can leave as an inheritance.

-The loan and its interest accumulate over time, diminishing the assets available for your beneficiaries.
-When you engage in equity release, it’s crucial to factor in how this decision will decrease the legacy you plan to leave behind.
+When considering equity release, it’s crucial to understand how this decision will decrease the legacy you plan to leave behind.

 What Are the Alternatives to Equity Release and Public Opinions on It?

-Alternatives to equity release include downsizing, using savings, or taking out a personal loan, with public opinions varying from viewing it as a useful financial tool to concerns over its impact on inheritance and long-term costs.
+The alternatives to equity release include downsizing, using savings, or taking out a personal loan, with public opinions varying from viewing it as a useful financial tool to concerns over its impact on inheritance and long-term costs.

 Does Martin Lewis Believe Downsizing Is Better Than Equity Release?